 Enjoy this soft, chewy whole wheat naan recipe with your next meal or your favorite dip.
-This recipe is a healthy, authentic old-world bread that can be stuffed with your favorite sandwich fillings.
+This recipe is a an authentic old-world bread that can be stuffed with your favorite sandwich fillings.
 It also goes perfect with hummus and classic roasted red pepper spread.

 whole wheat naan recipe on a white napkin